Andijan

 The city is perhaps best known as the birthplace of Babur who, following a series of setbacks, finally succeeded in laying the basis for the Mughal dynasty in the Indian subcontinent and became the first Mughal emperor.
 Andijan also gained notoriety in 2005 when government forces opened fire on protestors, killing hundreds in what came to be known as the Andijan Massacre.

 Andijan was developed into an important industrial city during the Soviet era.
 Manufactured goods produced in the city include chemicals, domestic appliances, electronics, foodstuffs, furniture, plows, pumps, shoes, spare parts for farming machines, various engineering tools, and wheelchairs.

+Andijan experiences frequent seismic activity and was destroyed by a large earthquake in 1902.
+This was the worst earthquake to occur in Uzbekistan in the 20th century.